sarimeeps/sarimeeps/README.md

 -->
 # Sarah Argueta
 ## About Me! 😊
 Hello!
-My name is Sarah, I am a recent computer science graduate from the University of North Carolina at Charlotte!
+My name is Sarah, I am a comp sci graduate from the University of North Carolina at Charlotte!

 ## Projects 👩‍💻
 - Lecture-Lounge: A small forum made for students from UNCC's College of Computing and Informatics (CCI) to use to talk to other CCI students.
 Created using Flask and Bootstrap.